milapruiett/Pineneedle-Milkweed-SSA/SSA.md

 ![SDMcurrent](output/linaria-single-current-sdm.jpg)

 ### Description of Future SDM
-- The Future Species Disribution Model map uses Worldclim data prjections for the year 2070 based on the GFDL-ESM2G model with an RCP of 4.5 CO2.
+- The Future Species Disribution Model map uses Worldclim forcast climate data for the year 2070 based on the GFDL-ESM2G model with an RCP of 4.5 CO<sub>2</sub>.
+The orange points represent the current species occurences for Pineneedle Milkweed for the years 1950-2020.
+The grey represents the Species Disripution Model projections for the year 2070.
 ### Methods for Future SDM
-- Methods
+- Using forcast climate data from Worldclime and the GFDL-ESM2G model

 Future SDM
 ![SDMfuture](output/linaria-single-future-sdm.jpg)

+## Summary
+- Highlight key findings important for managers in AZ

 #### Link to Github Repository [Here](https://github.com/BiodiversityDataScienceCorp/Pineneedles-main-repo)